hmrc/accessibility/docs/check-your-services-accessibility-before-you-get-an-audit.md

 The accessibility of your service is your team’s responsibility.

-Before you have an in-house accessibility audit or a formal external audit by Digital Accessibility Centre (DAC), you should check the accessibility of your service.
+Before you have an accessibility audit, you should check the accessibility of your service.

 To help you we’ve listed some things you can check for throughout development.